Looperskapelle

 Looperskapelle is a hamlet in the Dutch province of Zeeland.
 It is a part of the municipality of Schouwen-Duiveland, and lies about 23 km southwest of Hellevoetsluis.

 Looperskapelle is not a statistical entity, and the postal authorities have placed it under Scharendijke.
-Looperskappele used to be home to 156 people in 1840.
+Looperskapelle used to be home to 156 people in 1840.
 Nowadays, it consists of a handful of houses.
 It used to have a church, but it was demolished in 1590.

 Looperskapelle was a separate municipality until 1813, when it was merged with Duivendijke.